BrianENguyen/brianenguyen.com/pages/blog/universal-studios.md

 ## Dinner

 We ate at Chick Chick Chicken at the City Walk for dinner.
-We ordered the Asian-Style Chicken sandwich and the Nashville Hot Chicken sandwich.
+We ordered the Asian-Style Chicken Sandwich and the Nashville Hot Chicken Sandwich.
 The food here ranks between &ldquo;good&rdquo; and &ldquo;great.&rdquo; They&rsquo;re tasty, can make you full for hours, but they&rsquo;re nothing really special.